BONES OF THE DEAD (TRE VARV MOTSOLS)

 Book 1 in the Edda Chronicles

 Northern Sweden, the summer of 1929.
-Edda Erlenstam arrives in a remote region of Jämtland armed with a revolver, a primus stove, and her trusty bicycle.
-Her official mission as an assistant archivist at the National Dialect and Folklore Archive in Uppsala is to collect folk tales and document local myths.
-But, beneath this guise lies her true objective: to find a rare 17th-century book of black magic.
-The grimoire, once owned by the enigmatic Mister Ola, is shrouded in rumours of dark sorcery, communion with the underground people the vittra, and witchcraft.
-Apart from her own personal interest in the occult stemming from her upbringing in the rural North, obtaining the book would secure Edda’s position at the archive, which is tenuous to say the least considering Edda’s situation as an unattached woman, and a woman without higher education to boot.
-Edda is not about to back down from a challenge, and she leaves for Jämtland immediately.
+Edda Erlenstam arrives in Jämtland equipped with a revolver, a camping stove, and her trusty bicycle.
+Her official mission, as an assistant archivist at the National Folklore Archive, is to collect folk tales and document local myths.
+The true objective, however, is finding a fabled 17th-century book of black magic.
+This grimoire, once owned by the enigmatic Mister Ola, is shrouded in rumours of dark sorcery and communion with the sinister underground people the vittra.
+The question is, what happened to the book after Ola’s death?

 BONES OF THE DEAD is a spellbinding and eerie historical suspense debut steeped in Nordic folklore and the dark arts, with a plucky heroine one will not soon forget.

-The fact that Edda is based on a real-life person, Ella Odstedt, a female 20th century collector of folk tales, only heightens the allure to get to know Edda, and the series, better.
+The fact that Edda is based on a real-life person, Ella Odstedt, a female 20thcentury collector of folk tales, only heightens the allure to get to know Edda, and the series, better.

 Rights